MarkB19988/Glossary-of-Programming-Terms/README.md

   Wireframing is a rough visual idea of what your app will look like.
 Each wireframe sketch should show what will happen on every possible screen/scene of your app and what interactions could be had (e.g. arrows to show something can move across the screen)

   ###### Step 3.
 Design
+  Next you must create solid, final design documentation and conecpt art that will clearly explain and show the features the app will have.
+Concept images should be as close to how you want the app to look as possible.
+In your documentation you can talk about different colours, fonts, features ect.

+  ###### Step 4.
+Development
+  Development is where you make your app.
+In the development stage any mistakes that arise could be very costly, both in terms of time and money, so having a clear plan and design before hand is critical.

+  ###### Step 5.
+Testing
+  Testing is important to make sure that you havent left any bugs or errors in your app and that it works as intended.
+Testing can also be done along side development to correct any errors as they surface but it is always good to do a final 'beta test' before realease to make sure the whole game works correctly

+  ###### Step 6.
+Launch
+  Once all of the above has been completed you can go ahead an release your app on your chosen platform.
+Be aware that some platforms may have fees for putting an app on the store.

+  ###### Step 7.
+Post Launch Support
+  After launch is important to collect regular feedback from your users so you can fix any bugs that arise or introduce new features that are highly requested.